Cartoons in French weekly fuel Mohammad furore

 In the northern Paris suburb of Sarcelles, one person was slightly hurt when two masked men threw a small explosive device through the window of a kosher supermarket.
 Police said it was too early to link the incident to the cartoons.
 One small local Muslim group filed a legal complaint against the weekly but there were no reports of reaction on the streets of France.

-The posting on YouTube last week of a crude video, made in California, that mocked Mohammad as a womanising buffoon has sparked protests in many countries, some of them deadly.
+The posting on YouTube of a crude video, made in the United States and available on YouTube since July, that mocked Mohammad as a womanising buffoon has sparked protests in many countries, some of them deadly.

 The U.S. envoy to Libya and three other Americans were killed in an attack in Benghazi, and U.S. and other foreign embassies were attacked in cities in Asia, Africa and the Middle East by furious Muslims.